Tecovical/EcoPunk/README.md

 # EcoPunk
-An exploration and building modpack still taking shape.
+An exploration and building Minecraft modpack still taking shape.